-Former Uruguay leader Mujica retires from Senate
+Former President Jose Mujica retires from Uruguay’s Senate

-MONTEVIDEO, Uruguay (AP) — Former Uruguayan President Jose Mujica has resigned from his senatorial seat.
+MONTEVIDEO, Uruguay (AP) — Former President Jose Mujica resigned his senatorial seat Tuesday despite having the right to remain as a Uruguayan lawmaker until 2020.

-Mujica said Tuesday in a letter that was read at the Senate chambers that he is stepping down for personal reasons.
-He had announced his resignation since 2016 but had postponed it.
+Mujica said in a letter read in the Senate chamber that he was stepping down for personal reasons.
+He first announced his resignation in 2016 but had postponed it.

 The 83-year-old former guerrilla leader was long imprisoned before he became a politician.
-Mujica served as president from 2010-2015.
-His homespun oratory and simple ways made him wildly popular abroad.

-Mujica said that after retiring, he plans to travel to Europe and attend the Venice Film festival for the debut of a movie that chronicles his life, directed by Emir Kusturica.

 Most Read Nation & World Stories